 How do you convince someone that being homosexual is wrong?

-So, it is not your job to convince people that being homosexual is wrong.
-It is your job to convince people that God still loves homosexual men and women.
-And that they can have real hope because God not only loves them, He has a realistic plan and a firm committment to bring trasformation and change into their lives.
+It is not your job to convince people that being homosexual is wrong.
+It is your job to share that God loves homosexual men and women - including them; that they can have real hope because God not only loves them, He has a realistic plan and a firm commitment to bring transformation and change into their lives.

 What can I do to make a gay person change?